fission-codes/spec/dialog/README.md

 An OPTIONAL Datalog variant, named [PomoLogic](pomo_db/pomo_logic.md), is also described, along with an OPTIONAL runtime for PomoRA, named [PomoFlow](pomo_db/pomo_flow.md).

+## 2.6 Query Evaluation

+In every runtime, evaluation of PomoDB queries proceeds in timesteps, called epochs, which each compute a least fixed point over a batch of changes to the database.

+The details behind this computation are runtime specific, however all runtimes MUST provide the following additional guarantees.

+Each epoch is denoted by the timestamp succeeding the last, and begins by scheduling the program's [sources](#27-sources) for evaluation.
+These sources MAY run in any order, however any operations over their resulting contents MUST be deferred until their completion.

+Upon computing a relation's fixed point, any [sinks](#28-sinks) over that relation SHOULD be scheduled to run over the relation's contents, and evaluation of those sinks MUST be completed before evaluating the next epoch.

+PomoDB queries MAY be implemented over incremental computations, in which case each epoch is RECOMMENDED to operate over deltas of the database, wherever possible.
+[PomoFlow](pomo_flow.md) is an OPTIONAL runtime with such capabilities.

-## 2.6 Sources
+## 2.7 Sources

+Sources act as ingress points for a PomoDB query, and introduce tuples from the outside world, such as by loading them from a local persistence layer, or by querying them from a remote data source such as IPFS.

-Sources introduce tuples from the outside world to a running PomoDB query, and can be queried as if they were [relations](#22-relation).
+Sources can be queried as if they were [relations](#22-relation).

 Implementations MAY define their own sources, but sources SHOULD be non-blocking, and are RECOMMENDED to perform any blocking or IO-intensive operations asynchronously.